 WALLS TAKE SPACE

 When working with limited space, it’s crucial you take note of every inch available.
 And, that includes the space taken up by walls.
 It may not have occurred to you before, but walls use a surprising amount of floor space.
 As such, getting rid of them could be your best bet.
+When planning to remove a wall, finding a junk removal service is always a good idea as there will be a lot of mess.
 Open plan living looks more spacious in general.
 Plus, it quite literally opens your home.
 Some structural walls will need to stay in place, but a professional can explain which walls you could lose.
 Then, call in a company like http://www.therenovationcompany.com.au/ to clean up and make an open plan design suit you.
 A more spacious area will also stop you feeling as though you’re on top of each other.
 With children around the house, it can also be a safer option.
 You’ll be able to keep an eye on them from any room!

 EXTEND THE SPACE